isbg/isbg/README.md

 You can then edit `$HOME/.spamassassin/user_prefs` and change the thresholds.

+You can also edit the system-wide settings in `/etc/spamassassin/locals.cf`.

 If you want to use the `--learnspambox` or `--learnhambox`, you'll have to configure your spamassassin.